 Research at Umeå University

-We carry out groundbreaking, top-level international research within such areas as ageing and population studies, infections, and plant and forest biotechnology.
+Research at Umeå University is innovative and extends over many disciplines and scientific fields.
+We carry out groundbreaking, top-level international research within such areas as ageing and population studies, infection biology, global health, and plant and forest biotechnology.

 Many of our more than 2,000 researchers and teachers are among the elite in Sweden and throughout the world.

 On 19 June, several of the world's leading scientists in the field of infectious diseases visited Umeå University for a jubilee symposium celebrating the 100 year anniversary of the Knut and Alice Wallenberg Foundation.
 The altered spreading patterns of infectious diseases and antibiotic resistance ...